atulya-jain/atulya-jain.github.io/_pages/about.md

 ---

 I am a Postdoctoral researcher  at the Institute for Microeconomics at the <a href="https://econtribute.de/people/atulya-jain/">  University of Bonn </a>.
 My research interests lie in microeconomic theory, with a focus on information economics, behavioral economics, and dynamic games.
-Feel free to reach out to me at <a href="mailto:atulya.jain@hec.edu">atulya.jain@hec.edu</a>.
+You can find my resume  <a href="https://atulya-jain.github.io/files/resume_jain.pdf"> here</a>.
+I'm always happy to chat and exchange ideas—feel free to reach out to me at <a href="mailto:atulya.jain@hec.edu">atulya.jain@hec.edu</a>.